 Half of the budget will go toward providing better treatment for drug addicts rather than prosecution.
-The reasons cited for this is to learn more about where heroin is coming from, what it’s being laced with and who is responsible for distributing it.
+The reasons cited for this are to learn more about where heroin is coming from, what it’s being laced with, and who is responsible for distributing it.

 Doctors and Law Enforcement Working Together

 Doctors and law enforcement working together isn’t such an unlikely pairing.
 As a matter of fact, one study funded by the National Institute on Drug Abuse found that people who went to prison for less than 6 months and underwent methadone treatment were more likely to seek additional treatment when they were finished with their sentence.

 To learn more about the heroin epidemic, the CDC shares this eye-opening infographic.